Gestational Diabetes Easter

 Some medical professionals may say, have a day off your diet for Easter.
 I guess the question to ask is, does gestational diabetes go on hold for the day while you have a day off?

-No I'm afraid it doesn't and so eating lots of things that spike your blood sugar levels will cause excess sugar to be pushed through your baby and you are also going to feel rotten with roller coaster blood sugar levels.
+No I’m afraid it doesn’t and so eating lots of things that spike your blood sugar levels will cause excess sugar to be pushed through your baby for them to process and you are also going to feel rotten with roller coaster blood sugar levels.

 Those trying to cover what they’re eating with increased insulin doses are putting themselves at risk of causing unpleasant hypos.

 - Forget about gestational diabetes for the day and suffer any related consequences OR

 - Decide what you will treat yourself with and use the information contained on this page which we’ve compiled to help you make some better choices.
 You do not need to deprive yourself!